Miss Fame: Career

 Dam-Mikkelsen worked as a male editorial model in California before moving to New York in 2011, following the advice of fashion photographer Mike Ruiz.
-He then started working as a makeup artist under industry icon Pat McGrath while building a celebrity clientele.
-At the same time he started modeling and performing in drag as "Miss Fame."
+They then started working as a makeup artist under industry icon Pat McGrath while building a celebrity clientele.
+At the same time they started modeling and performing in drag as "Miss Fame".

-Miss Fame was noticed by photographer Mary McCartney who featured her in her book Devoted.
-She has also appeared in Half-Drag, a photo series by Leland Bobbé which attracted international attention and was featured in Vogue Italia.
+Miss Fame was noticed by photographer Mary McCartney who featured them in her book Devoted.
+They have also appeared in Half-Drag, a photo series by Leland Bobbé which attracted international attention and were featured in Vogue Italia.
 Miss Fame was also photographed for Gorgeous, a project by photographers Rob Lebow and Masha Kupets that involved Armen Ra, Candis Cayne, and Tammie Brown.
-Dam-Mikkelsen works as a celebrity makeup artist in New York City, and has worked on models and celebrities including Ève Salvail, Snooki and JWoww, Martha Wash, Wendy Williams, and Michael Urie.
+Dam-Mikkelsen works as a celebrity makeup artist in New York City, and have worked on models and celebrities including Marc Jacobs, Ève Salvail, Snooki and JWoww, Martha Wash, Wendy Williams, and Michael Urie.

 On December 7, 2014, during the "Ru-Veal" of the seventh season of RuPaul's Drag Race, Miss Fame was the first queen announced to be a contestant on the show.
-She was eliminated in the ninth episode, "Divine Inspiration," placing her seventh overall.
-Following her elimination, she released the music video for "Rubber Doll", which was the first single from her debut album, Beauty Marked.
+They were eliminated in the ninth episode, "Divine Inspiration," placing their seventh overall.
+Following their elimination, they released the music video for "Rubber Doll", which was the first single from their debut album, Beauty Marked.
 The album was released June 9, 2015, and featured appearances from fellow Drag Race contestants Alaska Thunderfuck and Violet Chachki.

 In 2016, Miss Fame signed with IMG models Paris.

-Miss Fame has been celebrated for her high-fashion editorial work and collaborations with world-renowned photographers like Steven Klein, Giampaolo Sgura, Armin Morbach, Ali Mahdavi, and others.
+Miss Fame has been celebrated for their high-fashion editorial work and collaborations with world-renowned photographers like Steven Klein, Giampaolo Sgura, Paola Kudacki, Armin Morbach, Ali Mahdavi, and others.
 Miss Fame has been featured in publications including Vogue Germany, Vogue Portugal, Vogue Paris, Vogue Japan, CR Fashion Book, PAPER, V Magazine, LOVE, CANDY, Tush, OUT, ELLE, and others.

-She contributed to the compilation album Christmas Queens 3 in 2017.
+They contributed to the compilation album Christmas Queens 3 in 2017.

 In September 2018, Miss Fame performed as a background dancer behind Christina Aguilera for Opening Ceremony's Spring 2019 collection, with other Drag Race alumni.
-She released her own makeup line called "The Fetish of Fashion" later in October.
+They released their own makeup line called "The Fetish of Fashion" later in October.

+In September 2022, Pinned into a Dress, a documentary about Kurtis' life premiered at the Venice International Film Festival.
+The short-film highlights Kurtis journey and breakthrough in fashion, despite their trauma and addiction, growing up in a broken family.
+Opening the Settimana Internazionale della Critica the documentary was co-directed by Gianluca Matarrese and Guillaume Thomas.

 Early and personal life

 Dam-Mikkelsen was born to Dolly Silveira in San Luis Obispo, California.
-He has also stated that he was raised by his grandmother, Gloria, as her own son.
-Kurtis lives with his husband Patrick Berschy and their pet dachshunds, Mina and Shaya.
+They have also stated that they were raised by their grandmother, Gloria, as her own child.
+Kurtis lives with their husband Patrick Bertschy and their pet dachshunds, Mina and Shaya.

-In 2020, Kurtis moved to Zürich, Switzerland with his husband.
+In 2020, Kurtis moved to Zürich, Switzerland, with their husband.